Heiskanen, Ritchie score in 3rd, Stars beat Sharks 3-2

+DALLAS (AP) - Ben Bishop bought enough time for Dallas to rally for its fourth consecutive victory.

-DALLAS (AP) - Miro Heiskanen and Brett Ritchie scored in the third period, and the Dallas Stars beat the San Jose Sharks 3-2 on Friday night for their fourth consecutive victory.
+Bishop made a season-high 41 saves and Miro Heiskanen and Brett Ritchie scored in the third period, sending the Stars to a 3-2 win over the San Jose Sharks on Friday night.

+"Ben Bishop's the reason why we won that game," coach Jim Montgomery said.
+"We were bad in the first, and thank God, Ben Bishop wasn't."

 The game was tied at 1 before Heiskanen scored from the top of the right faceoff circle 4:38 into the third.
 Ritchie then got his second of the season at 6:26, making it 3-1 Dallas.